drym-org/qi/abe/labor-anonymized.md

 * A simple macro extensibility based on prefix matching was designed
 * An implementation for the prefix matching macro extensibility scheme was provided
 * Many options for proper macro extensibility were suggested
-* "First class" macro extensibility was implemented
+* "First class" macro extensibility was implemented, allowing users to seamlessly extend the syntax of the language
 * A confusing error message in the threading form was reported and a way to handle it was suggested
 * The suggested error message fix was implemented
 * The idea of a Qi-themed event was suggested